spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

   - /docs/en/ht-data-import
 ---

-The following document describes how to build your data importer for a specific type.
-All steps in this document are built on the real-life example of importing product images.
+This document describes how to build your data importer for a specific type.
+All steps in this document are built on a real-life example of importing product images.

 {% info_block infoBox "File Import Formats" %}

-Currently, we only support CSV as a format for file imports out of the box.
+We only support CSV as a format for file imports out of the box.
 However, you can create your own file reader if you want to use a different format.

 {% endinfo_block %}